theIDinside/cxg/README.md

   - Ctrl + W
 - Cycle focused tab
   - Ctrl + Tab
+- Move Text View To another view's position
+  - Ctrl + Mouse click & drag
+  - Mouse click on title bar and drag
+- Open Input box for opening files in current working directory (gif/screenshots below)
+  - Ctrl + shift + I
 - Debug dump a rust source file to active buffer
   - Ctrl + F1
+- Save file
+  - Ctrl + S, writes changes to disk if file exists, otherwise shows a file dialog The file dialogue uses the C library nativefiledialogs (with the Rust binding here, nfd-rs).
+    The issue I have with it, is that as soon as one opens a dialogue, over 500 MB of Virtual memory gets mapped to the user process.
+Now, if one hits ctrl+D to show the debug info, one can see that the RSS (actual pages in memory) is not this high.
+But it still feels weird to me, that the library is asking for that much memory, for no apparent reason.
+Once the dialog is closed this VM does not get unmapped, either.
+I wonder what kind of performance issues this can cause (if any at all),
+## Navigating the text buffer
 - Go to end of file
   - Ctrl + End
 - Go to beginning of file
   - Ctrl + Home
-- Navigate cursor on word boundaries
-  - Ctrl + Left/Right
-- Show popup view (no other functionality than a normal view as of now)
-  - Ctrl + P
-- Open Input box (screen shot below)
-  - Ctrl + shift + I
 - Navigate text on source code block boundary
   - Shift + Alt Left/Right
 - Navigate text on "word" boundary
   - Ctrl + Left/Right'
-- Move Text View To another view's position
+- Navigate text on page boundary
+  - Page Up/Down
+- Navigate text in line steps
+  - Arrow Up/Down

+## Misc
+- Show popup view (no other functionality than a normal view as of now)
-  - Ctrl + Mouse click & drag
+  - Ctrl + P
-  - Mouse click on title bar and drag

 ## Code quality
 I have to be very clear and say that the quality of this code, how it's designed, is particularly awful.
 That mostly has to do with my inexperience